Online Matters

 Too Much Net!

 Without a doubt, between school, jobs, sports, and other extracurricular activities, your youth are incredibly busy.
-When they add hours on the Internet, managing their time becomes more difficult.
-Places like MySpace and other teen-oriented sites often present an irresistible lure because, well, everyone else is there, too.
+When they add hours on the internet and social media, managing their time becomes more difficult.
+The ever-changing landscape of social media often presents an irresistible lure because, well, everyone else is there, too.
 Suddenly, it is too easy to lose countless hours in a virtual world—and neglect real world responsibilities, relationships, and life.
 This session is designed to help youth look at the ways they spend their time and to achieve a healthy balance.

 User License